 Visas, passports and identity cards

-Further details on the new requirements and exceptions will be provided on Visiting the UK as an EU, EEA or Swiss citizen – GOV.UK (www.gov.uk)
+Further details on the new requirements and exceptions is provided on Visiting the UK as an EU, EEA or Swiss citizen – GOV.UK (www.gov.uk)

 Information about how to get a visa if you need one is on each country’s travel advice page at Foreign travel advice

 Drivers need the correct category of driving licence for the vehicle they are driving.
 Drivers can check the driving categories on their licence.